danialrami/echo-bridge-manual/Echo-Bridge.md

 #### Echo Bridge

+{to-do - what's the best way to show this?}
 ### Acknowledgements

 - The hardware is a Hothouse by [Cleveland Music Co](https://github.com/clevelandmusicco), which provided a base for development.